Donald-Besong/Cake_API/readme.md

 2. cd base directory that contains app.py

+3. Create an envirnment:  python3 -m venv CakeEnv3

+4. Activate the environment: .
+CakeEnv3/bin/activate

-3. install pythopn packages using pip.requirements.txt is in this folder
+5. install pythopn packages using pip.requirements.txt is in this folder

-4. If using ubuntu:
+6. If using ubuntu:
 export FLASK_APP=app.py
 export FLASK_DEBUG=1
 export FLASK_ENV=development

+7. flask run

-5. On your browser load 127.0.0.0.1/swagger
+8. On your browser load 127.0.0.1:5000/swagger
-6. On the swagger website make use of the documentation and HTTP verbs
+9. On the swagger website make use of the documentation and HTTP verbs